privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 advertising on the web and mobile devices.
 Today, real-time bidding and ad auctions are executed on servers that may not provide technical guarantees of security.
 Some users have concerns about how their data is handled to generate relevant ads and in how that data is shared.

-Protected Audience API ([Android][24], [Chrome][5]) provides ways to preserve privacy and limit third-party data sharing by serving personalized ads based on previous mobile app or web engagement.
+Protected Auctions API provides ways to preserve privacy and limit third-party data sharing by serving personalized ads based on previous mobile app or web engagement.
+Protected Auctions include:

-For all platforms, Protected Audience may require [real-time services][6].
-In the initial [proposal by Chrome][7], bidding and auction for Protected Audience ad demand is executed locally.
-This can demand computation requirements that may be impractical to execute on devices with limited processing power, or may be too slow to render ads due to network latency.
+  * Protected Audience ([Chrome][5], [Android][7]) auctions for web browser and app
+  * [Protected App Signals][142] for Android app

-The Bidding and Auction Services proposal outlines a way to allow Protected Audience computation to take place on cloud servers in a trusted execution environment, rather than running locally on a user's device.
-Moving computations to cloud in a [Trusted Execution Environment (TEE)][29] have the following
+The Bidding and Auction Services (B&A) proposal outlines a way to allow Protected Auction computation to take place on cloud servers in a trusted execution environment, rather than running locally on a user's device.
+Running workloads in a [Trusted Execution Environment (TEE)][29] in cloud have the following benefits:
-benefits:

-  * Scalable auctions.
+  * Scalable ad auctions.
     * A scalable ad auction may include several buyers and sellers and that can demand more compute resources and network bandwidth.

+  * Lower latency of ad auctions.
+    * Server to server communication on the cloud is faster than multiple device to server calls.
+    * Adtech code can execute faster on servers with higher computing power.

+  * Higher utility of ad auctions.
+    * Servers have better processing power, therefore adtechs can run compute intensive workloads on a server for better utility.
+    * Lower latency of ad auctions also positively impact utility.

+  * Security protection
+    * [trusted execution environment][29] can protect confidentiality of adtech code and signals.

   * System health of the user's device.
     * Ensure better system health of user's device by freeing up computational cycles and network bandwidth.

-  * Better latency of ad auctions.
-    * Server to server communication on the cloud is faster than multiple device to server calls.
-    * Adtech code can execute faster on servers with higher computing power compared to a device.

-  * Servers have better processing power.
-    * Adtechs can run more compute intensive workloads on a server compared to a device for better utility.

-  * [trusted execution environment][29] can protect confidentiality of adtech code and signals.

-There are other ideas, similar to Protected Audience, that propose server-side auction and bidding, such as [Microsoft Edge's PARAKEET][8] proposal.

-This document focuses on [timeline and roadmap][127], [adtech onboarding guides][128], [specifications for adtechs][129], [high level design][130], [API][131] for Bidding and Auction services.

-Based on adtech feedback, further changes may be incorporated in the design.

-### Chrome and Android announcement

-Chrome and Android announced to integrate with Bidding and Auction services.
-See [blog][27] for more details.

-## Background

-Read the [Protected Audience services overview][6] to learn about the environment, trust model, server attestation, request-response encryption, and other details.

-Each Protected Audience service is hosted in a virtual machine (VM) within a secure, hardware-based [trusted execution environment][29].
-Adtech platforms operate and deploy Protected Audience services on a public cloud.
-Adtechs may choose the cloud platform from one of the options that are planned.
-As cloud customers, adtechs are the owners and only tenants of such VM instances.

-## Supported public cloud platforms

-Bidding and Auction services will be available within the [Trusted Execution Environment][29](TEE) on AWS and GCP in 2023.
+This document focuses on [timeline and roadmap][127], [high level design][130], [API][131] for Bidding and Auction services.

+## Useful information

+### Client integration
+Clients imply web browsers and Android platforms.
+In this context:
+  * Web browsers imply browsers on desktop and Android devices.
+  * Android implies Android apps.

+_Chrome and Android announced to integrate with Bidding and Auction services.
+See [blog][27]._

+#### Browser
+Refer to [browser API for Bidding and Auction services][54].

+In case of browser, B&A request and response payload are [Concise Binary Object Representation (CBOR)][122] encoded.
+Following are the web schemas used by browsers.
+* [auction_request.json][123] is the web schema corresponding to [ProtectedAudienceInput][9] message (B&A request).
+  * [interest_group.json][124] is the web schema for [BuyerInput.InterestGroup][82] message.
+* [auction_response.json][125] is the web schema corresponding to [AuctionResult][84] message (B&A response).

+##### Near drop-in replacement

+Bidding and Auction services integrate into [Protected Audience API for browsers][28] and can scale as a near drop-in replacement for adtechs who already adopted Protected Audience API for on-device execution and are interested in exploring a server side solution.

+  * [Interest Groups (Custom Audience) creation and management][158] can stay the same.
+  * User defined functions (UDF) developed by adtechs:
+    * The function signatures of UDFs for bid generation, scoring and reporting can stay exactly the same.
+    * Buyer's code for [generateBid][69]() would mostly work.
+However, certain updates will be required for [payload optimization][51], see [here][159] for more details.
+  * Key-value services:
+    * Seller key-value service do not require additional updates.
+    * Buyer key-value service require some additional updates.
+The trusted bidding signals may need to include more information to support [payload optimization][51], see [here][159] for more details.
+  * Seller integration:
+    * Seller's code on client would require additional changes to call an API (provided by client) to fetch encrypted B&A request payload (`B&A request ciphertext`) and include that in ad request to seller's ad service.
+    * Seller's ad service would require additional changes to call B&A.
+    * Seller's ad service would require additional changes to handle encrypted B&A response (`B&A response ciphertext`) and send that back to the client.
+    * Seller's ad service would require additional changes to call an API (provided by client) to decrypt `B&A response ciphertext`.

+#### Android app
+  * Protected Audience: Refer to [Android's integration][7] document.
+  * Protected App Signals: Refer to [Protected App Signals][152] document.

+In case of Android app, the B&A request and response payload are based on protobufs.

+#### Privacy Preserving Ads
+[Ad Selection API][8] is a proposal by Microsoft Edge browser and similar to Protected Audience.
+The proposal supports [server-side bidding and auction][141] in [trusted execution environment][29].

+### Related documents
+Following explainers are recommended to adtechs onboarding to B&A. You may see also see the [full list][147] of documents related to Protected Auctions and service trust model.

+  * [Protected Audience auctions mixed mode][143]:
+    Mixing of on-device and B&A auctions together is referred as mixed mode.
+    This explainer is a highly recommended read for sellers ([SSPs][148]).

+  * [Bidding and Auction services self-serve guide][144]:
+    The guide for adtech onboarding, coordinator enrollment, user-defined-function specifications, cloud deployment, testing and scalability guidance.
+    **Adtechs who wants to onboard to B&A, must refer to the self-serve guide.**

+  * [Payload optimization][51]:
+    Buyers ([DSPs][149]) onboarding to B&A must refer to this explainer for payload optimization strategies. **Payload optimization is a requirement for buyers using B&A**.
+    This is also recommended to the sellers ([SSPs][148]) as an optimization for configuring [per buyer payload][150] limits.

+  * Adtech code execution
+    * [Roma Bring Your Own Binary (BYOB)][151]: Recommended for buyers ([DSPs][149]) who may want to use BYOB for generateBid() execution.
+      _Note: We will publish the guidance for incorporating BYOB for generateBid()._

+    * [Javascript and WASM based execution in Roma][153]: Adtechs may refer to the system design of code fetch and code execution engine.

+  * [Multi seller auctions design][55]:
+    Sellers ([SSPs][148]) may refer to this explainer to understand multi seller auctions design with B&A.

+  * Reporting
+    * [Event level reporting design][135]: Adtechs may refer to this explainer to understand event level reporting url generation with B&A.

+  * Monitoring and TEE debugging
+    * [Monitoring design][145]: Describes the monitoring infra design and [list of metrics][139] available for adtechs.

+    * [Adtech consented debugging design][146]: Decribes design and provides guidance to adtechs for using consented debugging.

+  * Cost guidance
+    * [B&A cost guidance][154]: Provides an overview of cost breakdown of the system and cost estimation guidance.

+    * [Cost guidance for Protected App Signals][155]

+### Github discussion

+Please file an issue in [Github/WICG/protected-auction-services-discussion][156] for feedback and discussion.

+### Code repository

+Bidding and Auction services code is available in [Github](https://github.com/privacysandbox/bidding-auction-servers) and a new code version is released every few weeks.
+ * Refer to [releases page][157] for the available code versions, prod and non-prod image hashes of the services corresponding to each released version.
+ * The prod images are approved by the Coordinators and must be used in production environment.
+ * The non-prod images do not require Coordinator approval and must be used in B&A services that enables TEST_MODE and disables attestation.

+Adtechs will have to deploy the binaries and configurations to a supported public cloud platform.

+### Supported public cloud platforms

+Bidding and Auction services will be available within the [Trusted Execution Environment][29](TEE) on AWS and GCP 2023 onwards.

 More cloud platforms may be supported eventually.
 See the [Public Cloud TEE requirements explainer][138] for more details.

-### AWS support
-Bidding and Auction services will run in [Nitro Enclaves][30] on AWS.
-Refer [here][52] for more details.

-### GCP support
-Bidding and Auction services will run in [Confidential Space][31] ([Confidential Computing][32]) on GCP.
-Refer [here][53] for more details.

 _Note: SSP and DSP can operate Bidding and Auction services on different cloud platforms that are supported.
 For multi seller auctions, SSPs can operate on